ctipper/perspective/README.md

 ## LICENSE

-The license for this product ("LICENSE.txt") is fairly standard.
+The license for this product ("LICENSE") is fairly standard.
 Modification of the software is at the user's own risk, all derivative products must give proper attribution.